by Colleen McGuire

 Dervant Valley & Pasabag

 Given that there were so many places yet to explore in Cappadocia, I proposed that we skip Dervant Valley because we already saw it by air.
-My prescient sister vigorously vetoed me and since
+My prescient sister vigorously vetoed

 between us we jokingly regard her as the dominant twin, I acceded.